cmongis/imagejfx-core/README.md

-## Be Aware
+## Be Aware before installing ImageJ-FX
-Before you install **ImageJ-FX**, please be aware that ImageJ-FX still remains on a experimental state and does not support ImageJ1 Scripts or plugins.
+ImageJ-FX

-I would recommend you to install it on a separate Fiji / ImageJ2 installation installation
+still remains on a experimental state and does not support ImageJ1 Scripts or plugins.
+Thus, after installing ImageJ-FX on your installation, you won't be able to move back to the old Fiji.
+For these reaons, I would recommend you to install ImageJ-FX on a separate Fiji / ImageJ2 installation.

 ### 1. Installation

-For testing, download the [latest version of Fiji](http://fiji.sc/#download) and run it.
-You must now install the ImageJ-FX repository in order to download the latest ImageJ-FX version and receive occasional updates.
+For a safe testing, download the [latest version of Fiji](http://fiji.sc/#download), extract it, and start it.
+The next step consists into adding ImageJ-FX repository to your update site list in order to download the latest ImageJ-FX version and receive occasional updates.

 #### 1.1 Easy update site installation